All Episodes

 We're interested in black coaches and black quarterbacks doing well.

-But carried this team on Rush.
+Somebody carried this team on the bottom of the bank.

 Somebody went to those championship games.

-Somebody went to those Pro Bowls.
+Somebody went to those Pro Bowl.

 Somebody made those plays that I saw running down the field, doing it with his legs, doing it with his arm.